girip11/advent_of_code/aoc_2018/day_3/puzzle_question.md

 **If the Elves all proceed with their own plans, none of them will have enough fabric.
 How many square inches of fabric are within two or more claims?**

+## Part2 - *No Matter How You Slice It*

+Amidst the chaos, you notice that exactly one claim doesn't overlap by even a single square inch of fabric with any other claim.
+If you can somehow draw attention to it, maybe the Elves will be able to make Santa's suit after all!

+For example, consider the following claims:

+* `# 1 @ 1,3: 4x4`
+* `# 2 @ 3,1: 4x4`
+* `# 3 @ 5,5: 2x2`

+For example, in the claims above, only claim 3 is intact after all claims are made.

+What is the **ID of the only claim that doesn't overlap**?

 ---

 ## References